 Sowing the seeds - Fill the containers with dampened soil mix two to three inches deep.
 Plant seeds 1/8 to 1/4 inch deep covered with soil.
 Label each container, pot and tray with the plant's name.
 Cover all of the containers with enough clear plastic to hold in moisture.

 Watering - Watering is needed every two or three days to retain a level of humidity.
 Lightly spraying the seeds with a fine mist sprayer is convenient to avoid over-watering the seeds which can cause them to rot.
 Remove the plastic cover as soon as the first sign of sprouting appears per each container.
 The rest of the seeds will sprout soon afterward.
 Any growth of mold spores that can be caused by the plastic cover may harm the seedlings.
 An optional method to water the sprouts is to set the containers in a plastic tray or bin and fill it with water 1/3 deep.
 Empty the excess water after ten minutes and repeat once weekly.

 Sprouts - Seven to ten days is the average number of days for most seeds to germinate.
 Most seed companies state the average amount of time it takes for the seeds to sprout on the back of the seed-pack.
 If your schedule is busy and you might not have time to check for sprouting on a regular basis, you may want to remove the plastic on the seventh day.
-Be sure the soil is damp and not drying out, and that the temperature is kept between 68 and 75 F degrees.
+Assure that the soil stays damp and not drying out, and that the temperature remains between 68 and 75 degrees Fahrenheit (21 Celsius).